TOSA KEN

 Fault: Snipy or shallow muzzle.

-- The Tosa Ken has a complete set of large, evenly spaced, white teeth, meeting in a scissors bite.
+TEETH - The Tosa Ken has a complete set of large, evenly spaced, white teeth, meeting in a scissors bite.
 The pigment inside the mouth is black, with a dark roof being desirable.
 The tongue may be pink or pink with bluish-black spotting.
 Judges should not penalize missing incisors provided that there is sufficient space for a full complement of incisors.

 Fault: Missing premolars, level bite, slightly overshot or undershot.